smcclab/smc-course/_assessments/02-portfolio.md

 - We primarily mark the PDF document of your portfolio as submitted.
-- To understand the context of your comments, we may review the video of your diary entries, and code/patches uploaded into gitlab (make sure they exist).
+- To understand the context of your comments, we may review the video of your diary entries, and code/patches uploaded into GitLab.

 The marking rubric for this task is the same for COMP4350 and COMP8350 (see [the links to programs and courses]({% link 01-policies.md %})).